Kyrgyz-Tajik border conflict escalates with use of heavy weaponry | Law-Order

 A civilian was killed and three injured, authorities in the Tajik city of Isfara said.
 Kyrgyzstan reported 31 wounded overnight in its southern Batken province which borders Tajikistan's northern Sughd region and features a Tajik exclave, Vorukh, a key hotspot in recent conflicts.
 Kyrgyz authorities said they were evacuating nearby villages as "intense fighting" raged on.

 Kyrgyz and Tajik foreign ministers have discussed the matter, the Bishkek government said, but the border guard service said two ceasefire agreements have already failed.
-Kyrgyz President Sadyr Japarov and Tajik President Emomali Rakhmon are both attending a regional security summit in Uzbekistan and featured among the leaders in a group photograph taken at dinner on Thursday.
+Kyrgyz President Sadyr Japarov and Tajik President Emomali Rakhmon are both attending a regional security summit in Uzbekistan and neither mentioned the conflict in their speeches at the event.

 Clashes over the poorly demarcated border between the two former Soviet republics are frequent, but usually de-escalate quickly, although last year they almost led to an all-out war.
 Both host Russian military bases and have close ties with Moscow, which urged a cessation of hostilities this week.